patrickbucher/paedubucher.ch/articles.md/libvirt-vms-with-networking.md

 lang: en
 ---

-I'd like to dive deeper into system administration tasks.
+I'd like to dig deeper into system administration tasks.
 At work, I have to manage a fleet of Linux servers with Puppet.
 And in my spare time, I'd like to manage the servers I run with Ansible or Puppet in the future.